 Cloud cover and light pollution

 The best conditions for seeing the aurora are when the sky is dark and clear, without clouds.
-The graph therefore gives you a good overview of cloud cover throughout the forecast period, and shows you when it is too bright to see the northern lights.

-The total cloud cover is also given as a percentage and says something about how much of the sky is covered by clouds.
-The cloud cover can consist of clouds at different heights - as shown with different shades of gray in the graph.
 It is worth noting that a high cloud layer can often be transparent, and it may therefore be possible to see the northern lights through it.
 Low clouds are often dense and will be more of a hindrance when it comes to seeing the northern lights.

 Even if there are a lot of clouds, holes can still occur in the cloud cover which makes it possible to see the northern lights if you are lucky!